 Many of the favorite studied games in artificial intelligence (AI) such as checkers, chess, and Go lack something that is extremely common and critical in real-life decision making: uncertainty.
 Other popular games like poker lack a significant component of long term strategy or planning.

-We are hosting a competition with a simple but powerful twist on what may be considered the most classic game in AI history, chess.
 Reconnaissance blind chess (RBC) is like chess except a player cannot see where her opponent's pieces are a priori.
 Rather, she learns partial information about them through chosen sensing actions and the results of moves.

 Compared to phantom games like Kriegspiel and games like dark chess, in RBC players have much more ability to manage their uncertainty with explicit sensing actions, which we believe makes the game more interesting from an AI perspective and more realistic for many scenarios; players are not completely blind, but rather, metaphorically, they simply cannot look everywhere at once.